Emergent Bell Phase in an Electro-Nanomechanical Quantum Simulator: Supplementary Material

 \section{Supplementary Material}

-\emph{Single mode approximation--} In the single-tube setup, the single-mode model proves to be a valuable approximation.
+\emph{Single mode approximation --} In the single-tube setup, the single-mode model proves to be a valuable approximation.
 The overall phase spectrum is not affected by the exclusion of higher modes, although accounting for these modes is computationally demanding.
-For example, in the zero-tunnelling limit, both models exhibit a single phase transition from a Mott insulating state to the Paired state, with only a slight shift in the critical coupling value $\lambda_c$.
+For example, in the zero-tunneling limit, both models exhibit a single phase transition from a Mott insulating state to the Paired state, with only a slight shift in the critical coupling value $\lambda_c$.
 As discussed previously, applying the single-mode model to the two-tube system lifts the degeneracy between the intermediate states and the Mott–Paired state within the Bell phase.
-Nevertheless, just like when all modes are included, two phase transitions are observed, with a Mott and the Paired state serving as the GS in the weak- and strong-coupling limits, respectively.
-Moreover, an additional phase emerges in between, characterised by strong entanglement between the two subsystems.
+Nevertheless, just like when all modes are included, two phase transitions are observed, with the Mott and Paired states serving as the GSs in the weak- and strong-coupling limits, respectively.
+Moreover, an additional phase emerges in between, characterized by strong entanglement between the two subsystems.
 We therefore conclude that the single-mode model remains a valuable approximation for the two-tube setup.\\

-\emph{Iterative Shift method--} We previously mentioned that we adapted the iterative shift method introduced in \cite{bhattacharya_phonon-induced_2021} to the two-dimensional system.
+\emph{Iterative Shift method --} We previously mentioned that we adapted the iterative shift method introduced in \cite{bhattacharya_phonon-induced_2021} to the two-dimensional system.
 The physical interpretation behind this transformation is the reduction of the fluctuations in the phononic space by mapping to a coherent state.
-For $t\neq 0$, one iteratively adapts the shift parameter to meet the following two requirements: 1) The state must have the same expected number of phonons as the original state; 2) The state must be the GS of the transformed system.
-While the transformed system is different, for many relevant observables, e.g. the number of electronic double occupancies or the average charge correlations, the expected number of phonons is the relevant parameter next to the e-p coupling strength.
+For $t\neq 0$, one iteratively updates the shift parameter to meet the following two requirements: 1) The state must have the same expected number of phonons as the original state; 2) The state must be the GS of the transformed system.
+While the transformed system is different, for many relevant observables, e.g. the number of electronic double occupancies or the average charge correlations, the expected number of phonons is the relevant parameter alongside to the e-p coupling strength.
 Yet the number of contributing phononic states is minimal, and the method allows for an efficient truncation of the phononic subspace.\\